 If you’re a Call of Duty addict, these are the glasses you need.
 The dark amber-tinted lenses protect your eyes during all-nighter campaigns, a silicone coating prevents scratches, and the ergonomically balanced frame means you never have to let go of the controller.

 This online shop boasts a range of frames and colors, but if you want glasses that will help with your computer-caused eye strain, then choose from the Blue495 selection.
-The Blue495 options lean towards the modest and classic, and each one includes anti-glare coating on the lenses.
-Our top pick is the Versailles, which comes in black and or tortoiseshell and gold.
+The Blue495 options lean toward the modest and classic, and each one includes an anti-glare coating on the lenses.
+Our top pick is the Versailles, which comes in black, tortoiseshell and gold.
 The best part?
 Every pair of glasses is (you guessed it) $39.